The Canvas gradebook has many features that are useful for providing feedback on assignments.

-SpeedGrader is a Canvas tool that lets you quickly preview, comment and/or annotate a student’s assignment submission.
+SpeedGrader is a Canvas tool that lets you quickly preview, comment and annotate a student’s assignment submission.
 Using the SpeedGrader and the DocViewer toolbar, you can mark up and add comments to the submission.
-Note: If you use the SpeedGrader, make sure you tell your students to click the View Feedback link when they view their submission grade in order to see all annotations and comments made on their assignment.
+Note: If you use the SpeedGrader, make sure to tell your students to click the View Feedback link when they view their submission grade in order to see all annotations and comments made on their assignment.

 If the assignment being graded is a Turnitin assignment, you can access the Turnitin Originality score and report by clicking on the TurnItIn score icon in the gradebook.
 Once you view the Turnitin Originality report, you can use the Turnitin Grademark tools or use the DocViewer to provide annotated comments and feedback.

 More detailed information about grading in Canvas can be found in the Canvas Instructor's Guide to Grades.